dashbitco/broadway/guides/examples/RabbitMQ.md

 > Note: Since Broadway v0.2, batching is optional.
 In case you don't need to
 > group messages as batches for further processing/publishing, you can remove
 > the `:batchers` configuration along with the `handle_batch/4` callback.
 This
-> is perfectly fine for RabbitMQ, where messages are acknowledged invidivually
+> is perfectly fine for RabbitMQ, where messages are acknowledged individually
 > and never as a batch.

 ## Run the Broadway pipeline